truenas/documentation/content/en/hub/initial-setup/networking/OpenVPN.md

 Because using a VPN involves connecting to a private network while still sending data over less secure public resources, OpenVPN includes several security options.
 While not required, these security options help protect the data being sent into or out of the private network.

 * **Authentication Algorithm**: This is used to validate packets that are sent over the network connection.
 Your network environment might require a specific algorithm.
-If no specific algorithm is required, *SHA1 HMAC* is a standard default algorithm.
+If no specific algorithm is required, *SHA1 HMAC* is a good standard algorithm to use.

 * **Cipher**: This is an algorithm to encrypt data packets sent through the connection.
 While not required, choosing a **Cipher** can increase connection security.
 You might need to verify which ciphers are required for your networking environment.
 If there are no specific cipher requirements, *AES-256-GCM* is a good default choice.